AleksandraLaura/DietComment/3. Eukaryotic Nuclear Genome Analysis/README.md

 ## Dereplication

-We dereplicated the two samples to remove identical sequences using vsearch (https://github.com/torognes/vsearch).
+We dereplicated the samples to remove identical sequences using vsearch (https://github.com/torognes/vsearch).

 ```
 for file in *.combined.fastq